Getting started

 - Go to Explorer pane > Data > Properties > 2D properties:

-In the table that opens, confirm the type as shell, and the material as concrete.
+In the table that opens, click the first empty row and press Enter to fill the row with default values.
+Confirm the type as shell, and the material as concrete.
 Check that the grade and analysis values are appropriate.

 Set the thickness of your slab to '250mm'.